In this section

 Australian Communications and Media Authority is the federal government regulator of telecommunications.

-ACCC gives information about telephone and mobile services, complaints, guarantees (used to be called warranties) and Australian Consumer Law—including unconscionable conduct, unsolicited selling, misleading and deceptive conduct and unfair terms in telecommunications contracts.
+Australian Communications Consumer Action Network (ACCAN)gives information about telephone and mobile services, complaints, guarantees (used to be called warranties) and Australian Consumer Law—including unconscionable conduct, unsolicited selling, misleading and deceptive conduct and unfair terms in telecommunications contracts.

 Do Not Call Register is where you can register your details to stop telemarketers calling you.
 Registration is free and valid for 8 years.